-Instead of water balloon fights and squirt guns its that time fo year when student start thinking about paper and pencils as the summer months start to wind down
+Instead of water balloon fights and squirt guns, it’s that time of year when student start thinking about paper and pencils as the summer months start to wind down

 …not every child get new school clothes or school supplies.
 So we help kids to inspire them to stay in school.
 Morning Star Leaders Youth Council is hosting their third annual Backpack with essential school supplies from July 3rd to 27th.

-Backpacks will serve Hopi Day School, Kykotsmovi, AZ (K & 6th Grade; Canyon De Chelly Elementary School (K-6th Grade); Tsehootsoi Middle School, For Defiance, AZ (5th-8Th Grade)
+Backpacks will serve Hopi Day School, Kykotsmovi, AZ (K & 6th Grade; Canyon De Chelly Elementary School (K-6th Grade); Tsehootsoi Middle School, Fort Defiance, AZ (5th-8Th Grade)